-All graduate students must have professional liability insurance for advanced nursing practice prior to the first clinical nursing course.
+All graduate students must have professional liability insurance for advanced nursing practice (MSN & DNP) prior to the first clinical nursing course.
 Coverage must be for a minimum of \$1,000,000/\$3,000,000.
 A copy of the policy page containing the student's name, policy limits and effective dates should be filed with the School of Nursing office.
-In addition, students in the FNP/AGACNP option must have a nurse practitioner student policy before enrolling in FNP/AGACNP clinical courses and nurse anesthesia students must have a student nurse anesthetist policy prior to enrolling into nurse anesthesia clinical courses.
+Malpractice Insurance Policy must state program option (Ex: FNP Student; AGACNHP Student; DNP Student, CRNA Student)